lubomsky/Avantis-IEM-CC-Template/README.md

 Before using this template, ensure you meet the following requirements:
 - An account on the mixer named "IEM" (no password).
+- Resource Pack 4 and 5, Theme 4 imported in "Resource Manager"

 ## Template Details